Mercury pollution in Canada: Waste incineration

 Many kinds of waste contain mercury (level vary from waste to waste) such as municipal solid waste, sewage waste, industrial waste, hazardous waste, biochemical waste, crematoria waste, farms waste, and so on.
 Waste incineration was a big contributor to mercury emission in the atmosphere, being in the top 2 in 2003 by having 20% of the total (Environment and Climate Change Canada, 2013).
 However, this went down to only 1.49 tonnes emission in 2007 and 0.44 tonnes in 2017 with a decrease of almost 70% (Government of Canada, 2020 July 3).
 This decline is mainly a result of processing the waste before disposal.

 Base metal mining and smelting industry

 This industry is one of the major mercury emitters in Canada which have witnessed an increase and decrease from time-to-time; for instance, from 1990 through 1995, emission cut down from 35 tonnes to 11 tonnes.
-However, it contributed the largest amount in 1995 by accounting for 40% of the total human-caused mercury emission, which again declined rapidly between 1995 to 2003 and recorded for only 7 tonnes of mercury discharge.
+However, it contributed the largest amount in 1995 by accounting for 40% of the total human-caused mercury emission, which again declined rapidly between 1995 and 2003 and recorded for only 7 tonnes of mercury discharge.
 In 2003, it reported for 19% of the total by still being in the top three Canadian mercury emitters (Environment and Climate Change Canada, 2013).
 This industry also has gone through many transformations after the mercury-free environment drive like, technological changes and mercury-free processing (at least to some extent).